hanhanhanz/urlgrepper/README.md

   -o string
         output result to a file
   -t int
-        goroutine number to be utilized (kinda like thread) (in development) (default 10) -tx string
+        goroutine number to be utilized (kinda like thread) (default 10) -tx string
-        specify extact domain if it is different with source URL requested (in development) -u string
+        specify extact domain if it is different with source URL requested -u string
         single source where url will be taken
   -ul string